basilhendroff/freenas-backup-wordpress/README.md

 Download the repository to a convenient directory on your FreeNAS system by changing to that directory and running `git clone https://github.com/basilhendroff/wordpress-backup`.
 Then change into the new `wordpress-backup` directory.

 ### Setup
 If you've used the previously mentioned install script and accepted the default WordPress jail name `wordpress`, additional setup isn't necessary for the backup script to run.
-If you have changed the jail name, or have installed WordPress using another method, then create a file called `backup-config` with your favorite text editor.
+If you have changed the jail name, create a file called `backup-config` with your favorite text editor.
 In its minimal form, it would look something like this:

 ```
 JAIL_NAME="wp-blog"